 There are many different ways to read an XML file in Python, but the easiest way is to use the xml.etree.ElementTree class.

-printing the text contained within the first subtags of the 1st tag from the root.
+6. Access the text contained within subtags of the first tag:

 All element has text and attributes in XML.
 In our case, the top-level element is <root> here and have child elements.
 The child element text is “monoj.”
 A text from the XML document contains the first child element of the top-level element, the root.